 $ du -hc Documents/ 21M Documents/Finance 4.0K Documents/Secret/Empty 40K Documents/Secret 21M Documents/ 21M total

-- Display the total size of folders or directories.
+- Display the total size of a folder.

 $ du -hs Documents/ 21M Documents/

-- Check system folder sizes using sudo for elevated permissions.
+- Check system folder sizes with elevated permissions.

 $ sudo du -hs /var/cache/ [sudo] password for user: 117M /var/cache/

-- Show non-recursive directory sizes using a wildcard.
+- Show non-recursive folder sizes using a wildcard.

 $ sudo du -hs /var/cache/* 6.2M /var/cache/apparmor 16M /var/cache/app-info 75M /var/cache/apt 6.1M /var/cache/cracklib 32K /var/cache/cups 5.2M /var/cache/debconf 40K /var/cache/dictionaries-common 2.7M /var/cache/fontconfig 2.1M /var/cache/fwupd 0 /var/cache/fwupdmgr 60K /var/cache/ldconfig 2.1M /var/cache/man 8.0K /var/cache/PackageKit 8.0K /var/cache/private 4.0K /var/cache/realmd 2.2M /var/cache/snapd